greenruby/grn-js/README.md

 It should auto launch the site on your default browser, if not, go to `http://localhost:8000/index.html`

+## Done

+* We have some persistent link working now : `http://localhost:8000/#/34` will redirect to issue number 34
+* I have prepared a split between the issue and the search views.
+It will allow us to have cleaner templates and persistent search links like `http://localhost:8000/#/search/ruby`

 ## Next Steps

 Before the transition into the real templates, there is a few steps that need to be done :